Top 4 Integrations for Enterprise-Grade E-Commerce Platforms

 However, instead of entering this digital battle alone, most companies have chosen to consolidate forces and extend their e-commerce presence via integrations, partnerships, and marketplace deals with other players.
 Walmart, for instance, decided to launch an Amazon-style marketplace via Shopify e-commerce website integration and onboard external suppliers to meet the new levels of customer demands.
-As of June 2020, they already have transacting under their brand.
+As of June 2020, they already have over 1 million small businesses transacting under their brand.

 For e-commerce companies wishing to master this new logic of competition (and benefit from the growth levels it can generate), we’ve lined up four groups of advanced e-commerce integrations and platform extensions that are worth implementing during the transition from offline to online commerce.